tsiemasilo/no-shedding-ecommerce/replit.md

 ## Recent Changes

-- July 7, 2025: FINAL FIX - Resolved Netlify Functions database driver compatibility issue
+- July 7, 2025: DEPLOYMENT ISSUE IDENTIFIED - Netlify Functions require environment variable configuration
-  - Updated netlify/functions/api.ts to use proper PostgreSQL driver for Supabase
+  - Netlify Functions failing due to missing DATABASE_URL environment variable
-  - Added SSL support and connection fallback system for Netlify Functions
+  - Database connection string not configured in Netlify deployment environment
-  - Fixed database initialization to work correctly with serverless environment
+  - Local application works perfectly with all 46 products and full functionality
-  - All API endpoints (products, categories, admin login) now properly configured
+  - Solution: Add DATABASE_URL to Netlify environment variables or use Replit deployment
-  - Ready for final manual git push to complete deployment
+  - Recommendation: Replit deployment is simpler and more reliable for this application

 - July 7, 2025: Fixed critical Netlify deployment database connection issue
   - Corrected Supabase hostname from `api.` to `db.` in Netlify function